What traineeships are and how young people can apply for one.

 Traineeships are free.
 The cost of training is given directly to training providers by the government.

 - training to prepare you for work, including CV writing and what to expect in the workplace

 - support to improve your English, maths and digital skills if you need it

 - sector focused vocational learning to help prepare you for your apprenticeship or job and recognition of your learning

 - a high-quality work placement of at least 70 hours

 - an interview for an apprenticeship or job if available, or an exit interview with written feedback

-Programmes can be tailored to meet your needs or those of the business and local labour market.
+Programmes can be tailored to meet your needs and prepare you for what local businesses are looking for.

-A traineeship is a training programme and isn’t a job and employers are not required to pay you for the work placement, but they can support you with expenses such as transport and meals.
+A traineeship is a training programme and isn’t a job.
+Employers are not required to pay you for the work placement, but they can support you with expenses such as transport and meals.

 You may get: